scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 // => List(1, 2)
 ```

-Depending on scheduling, the tasks might execute differently, but the results are gathered in the original order.
+Depending on scheduling, the two tasks might execute in different order, but the results are gathered in the original order.

 ## Exercises